-If you are a small business owner or someone looking to start your very own business, you need to be very familiar with the different types of business structures out there.
+If you are a small business owner or someone looking to start your very own business, you may be wondering what are the most common types of businesses.
+Because of this, you need to be very familiar with the different types of business structures out there.

-Defining Different Types of Business
+Defining the Different Types of Business

 A sole proprietorship is simply an unincorporated business owned and ran by one person.
-The business is not considered distinct from the owner, which means that the owner can be personally liable for any debts or lawsuits caused by the business.
+The business is not distinct from the owner, which means that the owner can be personally liable for any debts or lawsuits caused by the business.

 Related Read: How to File Taxes as a Sole Proprietorship

 Each owner has equal control of the business, and liability is similar to that of a sole proprietorship.
-Each partner is equally liable, which means that if one partner takes out a loan both partners are now liable for that loan.
+Each partner is equally liable, which means that if one partner takes out a loan, both partners are now responsible for that loan.
 Partnership taxes are shared and reported by both partners.

 Related Read: Sole Proprietorship vs Partnership

 The most significant difference between a corporation and sole proprietorship is that the owners are not personally liable for the debts or obligations of the corporation.
-Corporations are also taxed separately from their owners, often being taxed twice (once on profits, and again when dividends are paid to stockholders).
+Corporations are also taxed separately from their owners, often taxed twice (once on profits, and again when dividends paid to stockholders).

 These operate like C Corporations with the exception that profits, and some losses, can be passed directly to the owner’s personal taxes, so the owner’s do not have to pay taxes on profits and dividends.

-Limited Liability Company
+5. Limited Liability Company

-While this may seem like the best of both worlds, keep in mind this type of business has varied regulations and requirements in each state.
+While this may seem like the best of both worlds, keep in mind this type of business has various regulations and requirements in each state.
 Some states impose special franchise taxes, while others may only allow LLCs under certain conditions.